 Our career counselor Ann Wright continues doing phone consultations on Thursdays and the first Monday of the month.
 Contact Librarian Claudia Silk for further information and updates:

 - Meet 1-on-1 for 20 minutes with a career counselor: Thursdays from 10:45 am – 2:00 pm with Ann Wright.
 These appointments take place by phone.
 Please email Claudia Silk at firstname.lastname@example.org for an appointment or call the Reference Desk at 203-256-3160.

 - Ask one of our Librarians how to research companies, people and organizations as you prepare for interviews.
 Call 203-256-3160 or stop by the Reference Desk.

-Stop by the Rotary Job and Career Collection at the Main Library to check out dozens of new books on writing your resume and cover letter.
+Stop by Library to check out dozens of new books on writing your resume and cover letter.
 Search our online catalog for titles using keyword “resume.”
-A career counselor is available at the Main Library on Wednesdays and Thursdays to critique your resume in a 1-on-1 session.
+A career counselor is available by phone on Thursdays to critique your resume in a 1-on-1 session.
 Call 203-256-3160 for more information.

 Click the links below for resume writing guidelines and examples of resumes by industry and job type.
 JobNow and Tutor.com offer live online chat and resume critique services.

 Career One Stop – Resume, cover letter and job search advice